A $1.2 billion loss for Delta, but recovery is on the radar - WTMJ

 “The full recovery is going to come sooner for the leisure airlines and later for long-haul international and business” airlines like Delta, American and United, said Peter McNally, an analyst for research firm Third Bridge.
 Delta’s first-quarter international revenue numbers “were terrible,” he said.
 “The international stuff is going to be hard.”

 U.S. airlines are looking to bounce back from the worst year in their history.
 Delta lost more than $12 billion in 2020, much of it in restructuring charges, but is recovering thanks in large part to more than $11 billion in federal pandemic-relief cash and loans.
-The company reduced labor costs by persuading thousands of workers to take buyouts or early retirement last year.
+The company reduced labor costs by persuading 18,000 workers — one-fifth of its workforce — to take buyouts or early retirement last year.
+Another 13,000 took unpaid leave during the first quarter.

 Without the federal aid and other non-repeating items, Delta’s first-quarter loss would have been $2.9 billion.
 The adjusted loss was $3.55 per share.
 Wall Street expected Delta to lose $3.13 per share, according to a FactSet survey of 17 analysts.